kittelr/kittel/content/publication/survey_experiment_1/index.md

 ---
-title: 'Let\'s Talk Populist?
+title: 'Let`s Talk Populist?
 A Survey Experiment on Effects of (Non-) Populist Discourse on Vote Choice'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here